 In reviewing last year's post on this day, I see that I totally ignored my resolution to stop posting the previous year's posts.

-Ah, well.
 I shall not make that mistake again this year.
 This year, I resolve not to resolve anything about reposting because, let's face it, an old post is always a new post to someone out there, and therefore, there's no reason to resolve a thing.
-And so, I now present a post that is in its third incarnation, with the hope that it will be of use to someone, because revisiting this post is so useful to me each year.
+And so, I now present an old post with the hope that it will be of use to someone, because revisiting this post is so useful to me each year.